devas7890/stock-management-system/README.md

-Certainly!
-Below is a sample README file for the provided code:

----

 # Stock Management System

 This Python application uses Tkinter for creating a graphical user interface (GUI) to manage a stock of items.
 Users can add, update, display, and remove items from the stock using the provided interface.